Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 The Hand Quarter was dark by the time she arrived—no street lamps here, no watch patrols, just the huddled masses of the pattern-constrained making their way through another night.
 Vàscalìn moved through the narrow streets with her coat collar turned up, her seal hidden, looking nothing like a Warden.

 She found him in his room on Rag-Picker's Lane.
 The same room where Cèresnav had dissolved.
-The same smell of Residue and poverty.
+The same lingering scent of Residue.

 "Warden."
 His voice was wary.
 "Come to take more of my echoes?"